 If you’re feeling the winter blues, you might need a cocktail.
 This Bourbon Ginger Ale Cocktail is a good winter remedy, but it’s a great drink to enjoy all year long.
 Here’s what you need to make it:

-Another type of whiskey, such as rye or scotch, can be used instead of bourbon.
+Any type of whiskey, such as rye or scotch, can be used instead of bourbon.
 You can even use a flavored bourbon like cinnamon whiskey to take this cocktail up a notch.
+Each of these strong spirits is a natural match for sweet, bubbly ginger ale.
+What is the best whiskey depends on your preference:

 For brands of store-bought ginger ale, my go-to is Seagram’s because I find its ginger flavor to be stronger, but Canada Dry is my second choice.